math264/AFCEC_LiDAR/README.md

 <!-- *************************************DRAFT******************************************* -->
 # Title
-Does Lexington, KY Go the Extra Mile?
+Going the Extra Mile
 ## Subtitle:
-Exploration of Lexington's Walkability & Transportation Networks
+Exploration of Walkability in Lexinton, KY

 topic: I want to design a map and narrative that explores the walkability index...
 question: to assess societal infrastructure impacts...